ionic-team/ionic-docs/src/pages/theming/colors.md

 ## Adding Colors

 Colors can be added for use throughout an application by setting the `color` property on an Ionic component, or by styling with CSS.
-Read on to see how to manually add a new color, or use the [New Color Generator](#new-color-generator) below for a quick way to generate the code of a new color to be copy and pasted into an application.
+Read on to see how to manually add a new color, or use the [New Color Creator](#new-color-creator) below for a quick way to generate the code of a new color to be copy and pasted into an application.

 To add a new color, first define the CSS variables for all of the variations of the color at the root.
 For example, to add a new color called `favorite`, we can define the following variables: